sombriks/my-cpp-handbook/exercises/0004-control-structures/README.md

 The `main` function, the [application entry point][entrypoint], owns a block.
 Conditional and repetition structures can own a block.

+Code inside a block is read from left to right, top to bottom.
+Loops, like `for` and `while`, and conditionals, like `if` and `switch` can subvert this a little.

 ## How to build

 ```bash